Q: What do the following all have in common? …

 The interview system is looking for the best people who offer themselves on the day.
 By “best”, they don’t mean the people with the most crammed knowledge, but for the people with all-round intellectual ability linked with academic curiosity and commitment.
 Nobody can obtain these things over the counter or learn them especially for the day; they are intrinsic to any individual who is prepared to stretch themselves to the limit and aim for the highest.

-Unlike most other university interviews, Oxbridge interviews usually take place over a few days.
+Unlike most other university interviews, Oxbridge interviews usually take place over a period of days.
 Your food and accommodation during these days will usually be provided by the college.
-Despite being intimidating this actually gives you a great opportunity to spend some time in the college/ Oxbridge environment in order to determine whether it really is right for you.
+Despite being intimidating this actually gives you a great opportunity to spend some time in the college / Oxbridge environment in order to determine whether it really is right for you.

 |LISTENING to the interviewer and taking their point into account.||…BALANCE…||Maintaining and DEFENDING your own views.|